You want smart political talk without the meltdowns?

 I don't want to compare difficulties, but we have a little sense, Jill and I, what it's like to lose a home.

-Years ago, now fifteen years ago, I was in Washington doing meet the press.
+Years ago, now 15 years ago, I was in Washington doing meet the press.

-Lightning struck at home on a little lake that's outside of our home, not on a lake of big pond, and hit the wire and came up underneath our home into the heating ducks.
+It's outside of our home, not a lake, a big pond, and hit a wire and came up underneath our home into the heating ducts, the air conditioning duct.

 Make a long story short, almost lost my wife, my 67 Corvette, and my cat.